IBM-Cloud/DevOps-Services-Docs/docs/deploy_ext/index.md

 To set up Active Deploy in your pipeline, configure the jobs and environmental variables of the **Deploy** stage.

 Before you begin:
-- You will need a running application with an existing pipeline.
+- You need a running application that has a pipeline.
 For information about getting started with the pipeline, [see the Build &amp; Deploy docs](https://hub.jazz.net/docs/deploy/).

 To add jobs:

 1. From your pipeline dashboard, click **ADD STAGE** and name the stage **Active Deploy**.
 2. Go to the **JOBS** tab and click **ADD JOB**.
 Select **Build** as the job type and name it **Deploy Single Instance**.
-  - You must edit the default command script to export either *NAME* or *CF_APP_NAME* and deploy as a single instance with no mapped routes. *NAME* should be the equivalent to the name of the deployed app and should be unique each time the job is run.
+  - You must edit the default command script to export either *NAME* or *CF_APP_NAME* and deploy as a single instance with no mapped routes.
+Make sure that *NAME* is the equivalent to the name of the deployed app and is unique each time the job is run.
 For example:
   ```
     #!/bin/bash
     NAME="${CF_APP}_${BUILD_NUMBER}"